Japan’s Northernmost Hot Spring! Toyotomi Onsen Guide: Unique Oil Baths, Day Trips & Top Hotels

 The public bath, which is larger than the therapeutic bath, is perfect for first-time visitors.
 The entire window is made of glass, allowing you to enjoy Toyotomi Onsen in an open atmosphere.

-Day visitors can enjoy both hot springs for 510 yen for adults and 250 yen for children.
-Since you can bathe twice a day, you can take a bath in the morning, then enjoy sightseeing or activities, and then bathe again in the evening.
+For day trips, you can enjoy both hot springs for 510 yen for adults and 250 yen for children.
+You can bathe twice a day, so you can take a bath in the morning, enjoy sightseeing or activities, and then bathe again in the evening.
+If you want to make the most of your time while sightseeing, be sure to check it out.

 Municipal Day-use Hot Spring Facility “Fureai Center”